cooragent/Clarity/README_EN.md

 ## Support & Contributing

 This project is supported by the **[Cooragent](https://www.cooragent.com/)** team.
-Cooragent is an AI agent platform incubated by Tsinghua University's LEAP Lab, dedicated to making everyone a commander of AI agents.
+Cooragent is an AI agent platform , dedicated to making everyone a commander of AI agents, which adapt, evolve, and stay aligned with users.

 ### 🌟 Support Us